 Dr. Lindinger-Sternart served as an Assistant Professor in Counselor Education at Penn State University before she started her position at the University of Great Falls, where she currently serves as the liaison for the accreditation self-study of the MSC program (clinical mental health counseling) that was submitted to the Council for Accreditation of Counseling & Related Educational Programs (CACREP) in July 2016.

-Jared Roberts is an assistant professor and core faculty in the Master of Science in Counseling (MSC) program at the University of Great Falls.
+Dr. Jared Roberts is an assistant professor and core faculty in the Master of Science in Counseling (MSC) program at the University of Great Falls.
 As an educator, Professor Roberts has teaching experience in clinical internship, individual assessment and treatment planning, human development, counseling theories, and introduction to counseling.
 His scholarly interests include clinical supervision, counseling theory, and counselor education.
 As a doctoral candidate, he is currently conducting dissertation research that considers how models of clinical supervision are influenced by counseling theory.
 As a private practitioner Professor Roberts worked as a mental health counselor contracting with schools and government agencies serving children, adolescents, and adults in individual, group, and family settings dealing with a variety of issues, including substance related disorders, sexual offense, mood disorders, anxiety disorders, personality disorders, and psychotic disorders.
 Before joining the core faculty at the University of Great Falls, he held adjunct positions at The George Washington University, The Chicago School of Professional Psychology, and Trinity Washington University.
-He received a bachelor’s degree in psychology from BYU-Idaho, a master’s degree in mental health counseling from Idaho State University, and is a doctoral candidate at The George Washington University.
+He received a bachelor’s degree in psychology from BYU-Idaho, a master’s degree in mental health counseling from Idaho State University, and a doctoral degree at The George Washington University.

 Dr. Bradley Elison is an associate professor and core faculty in the Masters of Science in Counseling Program at The University of Great Falls.
 Dr. Elison received his Doctor Of Education and Master of Education degrees both with an emphasis in Counseling from The College of William and Mary in Virginia.
 He has worked as a Licensed Professional Counselor in a variety of settings and with a wide variety of different clientele.
 Although Dr. Elison began his career as a Certified Chemical Dependency Counselor, since completing graduate school he has worked primarily with children and adolescents in inpatient, partial hospitalization and group home environments.
 Prior to entering academia in 2001 Dr Elison worked with Alternative Youth Adventures to spearhead the development of an Intensive Therapeutic Group Home in Boulder MT.
 Once the program opened he served as the Program Director and Primary Counselor in what is now become a Youth Dynamics Facility.